-    No Barriers Warriors is the only program that improves the lives of veterans with disabilities through curriculum-based experiences in challenging environments.
+No Barriers Warriors improves the lives of veterans with disabilities through curriculum-based experiences in challenging environments.

 No Barriers Youth is the premier educational program challenging young people to contribute their absolute best to the world.
 We do this through transformative experiences, classroom tools, and real-world inspiration.

 Our history began in 2003 when two separate teams of individuals launched organizations designed to change people’s lives by providing transformative educational experiences.
 One, No Barriers USA, started by working with adults and children with disabilities while the other, Global Explorers, reached middle and high schools students.
 Both believed that by taking people out of their comfort zones and exploring the world, you could forever shift the lens through which they saw and navigated their lives.
 Here’s the story of how the paths of these two organizations eventually united to become one.

 While in graduate school at Duke University in the late nineties, Julie Dubin and David Shurna dreamed of creating an organization that would give kids of all backgrounds the opportunity to explore the world at a young age.
 In so doing, it would expand students’ perception of the world and what they thought to be possible.
 Years after graduate school, they were lucky to find themselves together again in Colorado where they committed, over the course of several months, to spend one day per week outlining the organization of their dreams.
 No sooner had they put their ideas down on paper than a generous donor invested in the first three years of launching it.
 From that point forward they were off and running!